ketanraj15/Goldman-Sachs-Crack-leaked-password-database/README.md

 * What controls could be implemented to make cracking much harder for the hacker in the event of a password database leaking again?
 * What can you tell about the organization’s password policy (e.g. password length, key space, etc.)?
 * What would you change in the password policy to make breaking the passwords harder?

+## Project Report and Observations
+ Here is a sample data file containing hashes dumped together:
+###